 Wireless configuration of Apple devices: This lets you streamline the configuration of organization-owned devices.
 To get users up and running quickly, enroll devices in MDM during activation and skip basic setup steps.

-App and book distribution: Distribute apps and books purchased through Apple School Manager or Apple Business Manager and enterprise apps and books.
+App and book distribution: Distribute apps and books purchased through Apple School Manager or Apple Business Manager and custom apps and books.

 To find out more about setting up Profile Manager, see About Profile Manager in the macOS Server User Guide.

-For more information about deploying large numbers of iOS and tvOS devices, see the iOS Deployment Reference.
+For more information about deploying large numbers of Apple devices, see Apple Platform Deployment.